 So, the home inspection is a critical part in getting to know what your buying regardless of whether the home is old, new or renovated.

-Ask yourself two important questions, What do I need to know about the home that I am purchasing?
+Ask yourself two important questions; What do I need to know about the home that I am purchasing?
 Who is looking out for my interest when it comes to the purchase of the home?

-What about that Home Warranty?
+What about a Home Warranty?

-Newly constructed homes and those rehabbed usually boast having a one year warranty and rightfully so, they should!
+Newly constructed homes and those rehabbed usually boast of having a one year warranty and rightfully so, they should!

 Its true in construction and practically any other field that some things may not manifest themselves until a later time.

 Inspectall Inspections provide thorough inspections and inspect every property as if it were our own.
-Our focus is not on trying to build a relationship with those in the real estate industry but on servicing our clients.

 Home Inspector Tip:

 Foundation Crack (vertical) – Consider an exterior crack repair process if you do not want to disturb your interior walls.
 It begins by coring a small hole in the earth at the crack location.
-After the crack is exposed and prepared, a clay-like substance can be poured into the hole covering the entire crack.
+After the crack is exposed and prepared a clay-like substance can be poured into the hole covering the entire crack.
 See waterproofing company in your area for help and assistance, such as, U.S.Waterproofing.